ccarabine/payrollapp/README.md

  - **Issue:**

- *When selected display payroll option 2, to display employee paym then the user entered an employee number that wasn't located, an index error occurred*
+ *When i selected 'display payroll' option 2, to display employee payment details, i entered an employee number that wasn't found in google sheets, an index error occurred*

 -	**Corrective Action:**